Diwakar14/SmartOPD/README.md

-# Hmso
+# Demo SmartOPD

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This is a Demonstration version of SmartOPD Dashboard.

 ## Development server